searchspring/snap/packages/snap-preact-components/src/components/Molecules/FacetGridOptions/readme.md

 ## Usage

 ### values
-The required `values` prop contains all facet values where the facet type is 'grid'
+The required `values` prop specifies all facet values where the facet type is 'grid'.

 ```jsx
 <FacetGridOptions values={sizeFacet.values} />
 ```

 ### columns
-The `columns` prop is the number of columns the grid should contain
+The `columns` prop is the number of columns the grid should contain.

 ```jsx
 <FacetGridOptions values={sizeFacet.values} columns={3} />
 ```

 ### gapSize
-The `gapSize` prop is the gap size between rows and columns
+The `gapSize` prop is the gap size between rows and columns.

 ```jsx
 <FacetGridOptions values={sizeFacet.values} gapSize={'10px'} />